 Or maybe you follow a plan already and you have another family member looking for something?

 Saving at specific stores online and offline

-Ocado – £10 off your first shop here.
+Ocado – £10 off your first shop usually.

 Top Cashback – Another cashback site with links to many supermarkets and brands.
 Sign up to this one here.
 I personally find that checking both cashback sites is good to then decide which is best for what you need each time.

 Lloyds bank customer? – Sign up for their own cashback scheme called Everyday Offers on your mobile banking app.
-Many of the cash back options are for dining out but I have seen Morrisons on their before and if you get 10% back for example it can be rather lucrative so worth keeping check of.
+Many of the cashback options are for dining out but I have seen Morrisons on there before and if you get 10% back, for example, it can be rather lucrative so worth keeping in check.

 A few warnings

 Be careful of schemes where it costs you to sign up to receive money back from shopping.
 Many of these seem to not really add up well when you work it out so do the sums and only join them if you are sure they work for you!